ndrsilva/Class-SendEmail/README.md

     SUBJECT = 'Email subject'

 # Observation / Observação
-    It was using a gmail email to be able to send the emails using the SendEmail class, the common password will not work in this code, so you will need to generate a password for the app in your gmail account settings.
+    A Gmail email were used to send the emails with the SendEmail class, the password common will not work in this code, so you will need to generate a password for the app in the your gmail account settings.
+At the moment it only works with the Gmail account.

-    Foi usando um email do gmail para poder enviar os emails usando a class SendEmail, a senha comum não irá funcionar nesse código, por isso será necessário gerar uma senha para app nas configurações da sua conta do gmail.
+    Foi utilizado um email do gmail para enviar os emails com a class SendEmail, a senha comum não irá funcionar nesse código, por isso será necessário gerar uma senha para app nas configurações da sua conta do gmail.
+No momento só funciona com a conta do Gmail.